Klaim/build2-config-option-case/README.md

 ### Configuration loading

-I failed to make configuration loading `config.config.load=with-libhello-debug.build` work, and I'm not sure why it does nothing.
+I failed to make configuration loading `config.config.load=with-libhello-debug.build` work (no option set anywhere), and I'm not sure why it does nothing.
+Maybe it works iwth `--option-file` but I didnt try yet.

 ## Clarification: Test sequences